Fluffy Vegan Egg Bread (No Bread Maker Needed)

 Instructions

-2. In a medium bowl, mix together the warm almond milk and 1 tablespoon of the sugar.
-Sprinkle the yeast on top and then give it another quick mix.
-Set it aside for 5-10 minutes to allow the yeast to proof.
-It should grow and become foamy.
+2. Activate the yeast.
+In a separate medium bowl, combine the warm almond milk and 1 tablespoon of sugar.
+Sprinkle the yeast overtop, then mix again to combine.
+Set aside for 5-10 minutes, allowing the yeast to proof.
+When ready, it should appear foamy.

-3. Once foamy, transfer the yeast to a large bowl along with the prepared flax egg, remaining sugar, vegan butter and salt.
-Mix together until uniform.
-Add in half of the flour, mix that through until well combined, and then mix in the remaining flour until a dough has formed.
+3. Combine the dough ingredients.
+Once the yeast is ready, add the flax egg, remaining sugar, room-temperature butter, and salt.
+Stir to combine the wet ingredients, then add in half of the flour.
+Mix until well combined, then mix in the remaining flour until a soft dough has formed.

-7. Once the dough has risen, punch it down.
-Shape the dough into a loaf on your work surface, and then place the dough in the prepared pan, covering it again with a damp towel.
-Allow it to rise in a warm place until doubled in size, or about 45 minutes.
+7. Allow the dough to rise once more.
+Transfer the shaped loaf to the prepared loaf pan, covering it again with a damp towel.
+Allow it to rise for another 45 minutes or until doubled in size.

-8. Preheat the oven to 350°F. Uncover the dough and place it into the oven for 25-30 minutes, or until the loaf is golden brown.
+8. Bake.
+Preheat the oven to 350 degrees F. Place the fluffy bread dough into the oven for 25-30 minutes or until the loaf is golden brown.

 Notes